Birthdays are a time for celebrating! A time to eat good food with good friends and enjoy yourself!

 Step 6: Medications

-If your child carries medication such as anti-histamines, epi-pen or inhalers, discuss this with your host.
+If your child carries medication such as anti-histamines, adrenaline auto-injectors or inhalers, discuss this with your host.
 Initially, if the host has no previous experience of allergies they may be a bit overwhelmed but layout simple steps for them to follow if a reaction does occur.

 - State clearly where the medication is located in their bag, when and how to use it.
-Store safety out of reach from children.
+Store safely out of reach from children.

-- Explain the symptoms to look out for and that the child themselves will know when a reaction is coming on.
+- Explain the symptoms to look out for and that the child themselves will know when a reaction is occurring.

 Step 7: Party games and Activities

 Depending on your child’s allergies this may not be a concern.
-But certain ingredients or additives in face paints, art and craft materials or bird/animal feed may initiate a reaction for some children, so it is best to check with the host for any planned party games or face painting.
+But certain ingredients or additives in face paints, arts and crafts materials or bird/animal feed may initiate a reaction for some children, so it is best to check with the host for any planned party games or face painting.

 For example, if a child has an egg allergy, ensure egg cartons are not used for games or chocolate wrappers in treasure hunts.